owagner/hm2mqtt/README.md

 * Eclipse Paho: https://www.eclipse.org/paho/clients/java/ (used for MQTT communication)
 * Minimal-JSON: https://github.com/ralfstx/minimal-json (used for JSON creation and parsing)

-It is possible to run hm2mqtt directly on a CCU2, using the Embedded JRE which is installed in /opt/ejre1.7.0_10/bin
+It is possible to run hm2mqtt directly on a CCU2, using the Embedded JRE.
+Courtesy of hobbyquaker, a CCU2 addon wrapper is available.

 [![Build Status](https://travis-ci.org/owagner/hm2mqtt.png)](https://travis-ci.org/owagner/hm2mqtt)
-Automatically built jars can be downloaded from the release page on GitHub at https://github.com/owagner/hm2mqtt/releases
+Automatically built jars (and the CCU2 addon) can be downloaded from the release page on GitHub at https://github.com/owagner/hm2mqtt/releases